Nissan Qashqai / Rogue Sport Rendered Ahead Of Next Week Debut

 It’s more than obvious that the new generation of the model will take an evolutionary approach in terms of its exterior looks.
 The size and dimensions will probably remain almost unchanged and the overall profile will also be very similar.
 A sharper front end with Nissan’s V-shaped grille will create a more dynamic appearance though.

-We are a little skeptical about the headlight arrangement but we have to admit the spy photos of the model actually hinted at their unconventional shape.
+We are a little skeptical about the design of the headlights but the spy photos of the model actually hinted at their unconventional shape so we'll probably have to just deal with it.
 The more sculptured front bumper seems to be a good match for the C-shaped clusters though.

 These renderings propose a very restrained look for the rear end that strongly reminds us of the outgoing model.
 Again, that’s what the spy photos show but we hope the final product will have a slightly more ornamented rear bumper and possibly a more exciting pair of taillights.